schcs/EncontroJA2/palestrantes.md

 $$((x^2)y)x - (x^2)(yx) = 0,$$
 for all $x$, $y \in J$.

 Let $F$ be a field of characteristic different from $2$.
 Small-dimensional Jordan algebras over $F$ have been extensively studied and such two-dimensional algebras have been classified.
-In this talk (based on \cite{DDMV}) we classify the two-dimensional power-associative commutative algebras over $F$.
+In this talk (based on [DDSS]) we classify the two-dimensional power-associative commutative algebras over $F$.
 As consequence, we obtain a classification of two-dimensional Jordan algebras over $F$ and prove that there exists, up to isomorphism, a unique two-dimensional nonassociative Jordan algebra.
 The construction of this algebra can be generalized naturally to produce a Jordan algebra $D$ with an arbitrary dimension.
 If $F$ is infinite, we determine a finite basis for the polynomial identities of $D$, as well of all associative Jordan algebras of dimension two.
 This is joint work with D. Diniz (UFCG), D. Gon\c{c}alves (UFSCar) and V. Silva (UFMG).

 __Bibliografia__

-D. Diniz, D. Gonçalves, V. Silva e M. Souza, Two--dimensional Jordan algebras: Their classification and polynomial identities, LINEAR ALGEBRA AND ITS APPLICATIONS, 664, 104--125, 2023.
+[DDSS] D. Diniz, D. Gonçalves, V. Silva e M. Souza, Two--dimensional Jordan algebras: Their classification and polynomial identities, LINEAR ALGEBRA AND ITS APPLICATIONS, 664, 104--125, 2023.

 #### **Maria Luiza Oliveira Santos**